enrique95ae/POKEnhanced/README.md

 ```bash
 Clone the project > open the .sln file in visual studio > run it.
 ```

+If for some reason it doesnt work make sure to do:

+-Delete bin and obj folders.

+-Solution > clean solution.

+-Dependencies > NuGets > Restore NuGets

+-Rebuild solution.

 ## NuGets
 Newtonsoft.Json -> Json deserializing